cengage-ide-content/Farrell_MVC-7e_videos/README.md

 Farrell, MVC#, 7e MindTap In-Line Videos

 This is a repository of all of the embedded videos in the Farrell, Microsoft Visual C# 2017 MindTap (V1 and V2).
+Included are .txt and .cs code files to accompnay some videos that may appear blurry.